marxhendrik/cards/README.md

 1. Views are the root of the MVP, create the Component via the builder and are thus in charge of the dependencies in their scope
 2. Every view has as little logic as possible and delegates logical decisions to its presenters
 3. Presenters are free of View/Android classes, so that they can be easily unit tested
-4. Views can have sub-views with their own Presenters, Modules and Scopes, that they should only expose to other components (like their presenter) via the Sub-Views interface
+4. Views can have sub-views with their own Presenters, Modules and Scopes, that they should not expose to other components.

 ## SubComponents with dagger